remi-san/remi-san.github.io/_drafts/CQRS-asynchronous-error-management.md

 ---
 So, I've got a design problem.

-I've got an aggregate that throws domain exceptions when *valid* commands break invariants.
+I've got an aggregate that throws domain exceptions when **valid** commands break invariants.
 Yes, it can happen (because of an UI out of sync when a command is sent for example).

 Problem is, if my handler is asynchronous, the command would just be rejected (as it should), but I have no way to warn the user who issued the failing command.
 And **I WANT** him to be notified if it fails.

-Of course, the easy way would be to say "If you really need your user to be notified right away, juste make your handler synchronous and you won't have a problem anymore"... well, that's true, but let's pretend that, for various reasons, **I NEED** it to be asynchronous.
+Of course, the easy way would be to say "If you really need your user to be notified right away, just make your handler synchronous and you won't have a problem anymore"... well, that's true, but let's pretend that, for various reasons, **I NEED** it to be asynchronous.

-So I've looked it up on google and found some interesting stuff about it.
+So I've looked it up on *Google* and found some interesting stuff about it.
 First, there's this [question asked](https://groups.google.com/forum/#!topic/dddcqrs/Qd5afPyX6e8), and especially some of the answers which lead me to this [article](http://thinkbeforecoding.com/post/2009/12/10/Business-Errors-are-Just-Ordinary-Events), and bottom-line is *"Why bother and don't treat error cases like just any other event?"*.

 And yeah, why the fuck not?
 It sure is pretty tempting.